About

 Motivation

-The early stages of human development are characterized by rich sensorimotor exploration where infants engage in self-touch, self-reach and spontaneous movements that contribute to body awareness and motor control (Rochat, 1998).
-These behaviors are observed within the first months of life and are fundamental for the emergence of calibrated proprioception and motor coordination.
-While infant development has been extensively studied in psychology and neuroscience, replicating these behaviors on humanoid robotic platforms remains a major challenge.
+The early stages of human development are characterized by rich sensorimotor exploration where infants engage in self-touch and self-observation like looking at their hands (hand regard).
+These behaviors are observed within the first months of life and may be fundamental for the learning of the first body schema and the emergence of “sensorimotor self”.

 Behaviors